 Applications for an award need to set out how the award will help you or your group.

 As an applicant, you will need to have the backing of an adult who knows you and understands your abilities and is able to support you to access the opportunity your award will provide money towards.

-Applications are currently closed and will reopen on 26 July for the October 2019 award.
+Applications are open from 26 July to 30 August for the October 2019 award.

 You can provide your application in writing or you might prefer to submit a video – however you can best tell your story.